Quantum Criticality and Population Trapping of Fermions by Non-Equilibrium Lattice Modulations: Conclusion

-To conclude we discussed a theory of ultracold fermionic atoms described by a Hubbard model including strong repulsive interactions.
-Periodic lattice potential modulations which drive this system out of thermodynamical equilibrium were considered.
-By investigating a Floquet-Keldysh Green's approach we find a cross-over between two limiting characteristics, the AOC for $\Omega_L\rightarrow 0$ and a quasi-equilibrium solution for $\Omega_L\rightarrow \infty$.
-Pronounced side-bands lead to a rather complicated density of states in the gap for $\Omega_L < 1$ which indicates a transition to the liquid or conducting regime right at the onset of the modulation.
+A theory of ultracold fermionic atoms described by a Hubbard model including strong repulsive interactions is discussed.
+The quantum criticallity is derived with periodic lattice potential modulations which drive the considered system out of thermodynamical equilibrium.
+By investigating a Floquet-Keldysh-Green's function approach we find a cross-over at zero temperature between two limiting characteristics, the AOC for $\hbar\Omega_L/D \rightarrow 0$ and a quasi-equilibrium solution for $\hbar\Omega_L/D\rightarrow \infty$.
+Pronounced side-bands lead to a rather complicated density of states in the gap for $\hbar\Omega_L/D < 1$, which indicates a transition to the liquid or conducting regime right at the onset of the modulation.
 In the vicinity of the cross-over we find a maximum of spectral weight inside the original excitation gap.
-For external frequencies $\Omega_L>1$ population trapping in the gap is observed.
-Beyond the system approaches an equilibrium-like Mott-insulator regime which indicates that the system is not able to follow very fast perturbations.
+For external frequencies $\hbar\Omega_L/D>1$, population trapping in the gap is observed.
+Beyond, the system approaches an equilibrium-like Mott insulator regime, which indicates that the system is not able to follow fast perturbations.